 5 simple rules For re-gifting

-There are some simple rules to follow if you do decide to re-gift.
+There are five simple rules to follow if you do decide to re-gift:

 Do not re-gift within the same social circle as the gift giver.